Chris-pter/PostGIS-Plantation-GeoDB/README.md

 * OLAP (Analytical): This central schema serves as the **Online Analytical Processing** environment.
 It contains no physical tables of its own, relying instead on read-only **SQL Views** that aggregate data from all
   12 operational schemas.
 This provides a single, secure source for multi-estate reporting and spatial analysis.

-  e.g.,-Query the total planting area of the entire estates instantly and accurately, without opening 12 files.
+  e.g., Query the total planting area of the entire estates instantly and accurately, without opening 12 files.
   ```
   Reporting/Aggregation
           SELECT SUM(ST_AREA(geom)/10000) AS